airbnb/mavericks/hellohilt/README.md

 * **Injecting state into ViewModels with AssistedInject**

-  Since the `initialState` parameter is only available at runtime, Dagger can not provide this dependency for us.
-We need the [AssistedInject](https://github.com/square/AssistedInject) library for this purpose.
+  Since the `initialState` parameter is only available at runtime, we use the [AssistedInject](https://dagger.dev/dev-guide/assisted-injection).

 * **Multibinding setup for AssistedInject Factories**